 How that becomes a problem is if - at some later date - there is a challenge to an action taken at that meeting.
-The objection may come from a dissident board member, or a dissatisfied or injured employee, or a third party - or a government agent.
-There should be a clear and definitive statement establishing (a) the presence of a quorum at the beginning of the meeting; and (b) that it continued through to adjournment.
-The lack of this type of declaration can work to the advantage of the person challenging the legitimacy of the entire proceeding.
+The objection may come from a dissident board member, or a dissatisfied or injured employee, or a third party.
+The lack of a clear and definitive statement establishing the presence of a quorum at the beginning of the meeting that continued through to adjournment can work to the advantage of the person challenging the legitimacy of the entire proceeding.